kubedb/docs/docs/guides/mssqlserver/clustering/streaming_replication.md

 >These *standby* servers are asynchronous *warm standby* server.
 That means, you can only connect to *primary* sever.

-Now connect to this *primary* server Pod `ha-mssqlserver-0` using pgAdmin installed in [quickstart](/docs/guides/mssqlserver/quickstart/quickstart.md#before-you-begin) tutorial.
+Now connect to this *primary* server Pod `ha-mssqlserver-0` using msAdmin installed in [quickstart](/docs/guides/mssqlserver/quickstart/quickstart.md#before-you-begin) tutorial.

 **Connection information:**